titapo/ezy/doc/tutorial/04_extended_type.md

 ```

 The return type is auto, because it returns an opaque type which represents a filtered lazy view.
 Be careful:
-it returns a view of a reference.
+here it returns a view of a *reference*.
 Now it comes from the outer scope, but in general this can cause problems.
 The other dangerous point is the lambda capture: Here it is necessary to be captured by value.

 ```cpp